-- Scott Harper Resident at The Current office space, and an adjacent "academia court" for student galleries, performing arts, receptions and other university-related activities.
+- Scott Harper Resident at The Current for students and educators, as well as creative office space, and an adjacent "academia court" for student galleries, performing arts, receptions and other university-related activities.

 We envision the Broadway Block as the heartbeat of the city, a place that brings together unique pieces to create a one-of-a-kind culture and spirit.